PhilipOdhiambo/mc-ip3-caesar-cipher/README.md

 ## Description

-This app allow you to be able to send secret message by decoding a plain text.
+This app allows you to be able to send secret message by decoding a plain text.
 The message must not contain numbers though.

 The app can also decrypt an encrypted message.
 The key is hard coded in the app but will later be dynamic so that